plenoptic-org/plenoptic_presentations/2026-03-16_cosyne-workshop/slides.md

 <img data-src="/assets/defense-blackhole.svg"></img>

+#note: to finish up, I'd like to tell you a brief parable about the importance of open source software for science.

-#note: To take one particularly illustrative example: I'm sure many of you recognize this picture.
+I'm sure many of you recognize this picture.
 It's an image of supermassive black hole M87, captured by the Event Horizon Telescope Collaboration in April 2019

 ---